RyuuXS/Reforestation/README.md

-## What do you call a beehive without the b's?
-An eehive.
+## I was going to get a brain transplant, but I changed my mind